karans10/ng2-fire-todo-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Weekend projects

+This project is part of weekend project series, where I will be adding everything to my gthub account.
+It will be either a new substantial update to an existing project or a total new project.